 Karaoke (カラオケ) is the singing of songs to music accompaniment synchronized with lyrics displayed on-screen.
 It originated in Japan and is now popular around the world, especially in Asia.
-Karaoke is a well-liked pastime enjoyed by people of all ages in Japan, and also makes an interesting activity for tourists to Japan, especially those looking for some night entertainment.
+Karaoke is a well liked pastime enjoyed by people of all ages in Japan and also makes an interesting activity for tourists to Japan, especially those looking for some night entertainment.
 Karaoke establishments usually open from around 11:00am to 3:00am the following morning, with longer operation hours on Friday and Saturday evenings.

-Modern karaoke establishments consist of multiple private rooms (karaoke boxes) that are each equipped with a karaoke player and microphones.
+Modern karaoke establishments consist of multiple private rooms (karaoke boxes), which are each equipped with a karaoke player and microphones.
 Besides countless Japanese songs, a reasonable selection of English songs is usually available.
 Songs in Chinese, Korean and other languages may be available to a lesser degree.
 One can also order food and drinks in most karaoke boxes via phones that connect them directly to the reception.

 Old-fashioned karaoke bars, where patrons sing in front of everyone instead of in a private environment, can also be found in entertainment districts.
 They tend to be small drinking places catering to a male clientele.

 Where to do karaoke

 Across the country, karaoke establishments can be found in numbers, particularly in big cities.
 They are often located close to train stations.
 There are mom-and-pop karaoke centers, but the easiest way to enjoy karaoke is to go to an outlet from one of the more prominent karaoke chains, such as Big Echo, Cote D'Azur or Karaokekan.
 These chain outlets usually offer a more up-to-date selection of songs than individual shops.

 Going to a karaoke center

 Although practices vary at different karaoke establishments, the general procedure for a karaoke session at a karaoke chain outlet is as follows: